Export Control Compliance

 - Awareness of Australian Export Controls and the Defence Export Controls Office

-Goal is currently engaged to provide ITAR and EAR education to a defence System Program Office and to ensure that their supply chain, comprised of SME’s, is compliant with ITAR.
+Goal has provided training, compliance audits and advice to a number of Defence and Defence Industry clients and is fast becoming the ‘go to’ m Program Office and to ensure that their supply chain, comprised of SME’s, is compliant with ITAR.
 Goal has been actively providing these services for the past 18 months enhancing our in-depth understanding of the requirements of ITAR and the EAR and how it is used in day-to-day activities.

 If you would like more information on ITAR or EAR requirements and training, or you would like to arrange for a training course, please contact us.